OpenGlobalMind/rel8-wiki/T4T Season Two.md

 # T4T Season Two

 Here's Season One of the [[Tools for Thinking Podcast]].
-We're shifting.
+We're rethinking it.

+In fact,